 Drop the sandwich cookie into the melted chocolate, lift it up with the fork, hold it steady and gently tap the hand holding the fork and watch the excess chocolate to drop into the bowl.Gently place coated cookie onto the tray/sheet lined with wax paper.
 Continue with remaining cookies, once your sheet is full, place it into the fridge for 5 minutes and continue with remaining cookies.
 If you find that chocolate coating is getting too stiff, repeat melting process for several seconds, continue with dipping until you are done completely.

 Once chocolate coating hardens you can gently lift the cookies of wax paper, trim any chocolate excess and reuse the chocolate trimmings.
 Place each cookie into a small dessert liner if desired, store cookies in a cool place in the airtight container.
-I find they are best to after a 2 days of resting.
+I find they are best after 2 days of resting.
 I’ve had these for at least a month with no problems, storing them in a cool place in the airtight container.

 If you wish to make these extra pretty, use left over chocolate, spoon it into a little sandwich bag, snip of the small piece in the corner and you can either pipe swirls, lines, dots onto the cookies or use pretty pearls, using a dot of chocolate add pearls to your coated cookies(use tweezers to attach pearls onto the cookies)